algorithmiaio/dev-center/_pages/administration/admin-panel/governance-reporting.md

 ### Selecting a metric

-In the third dropdown you can select the metric for which you'd like to view data; the metrics available are displayed in the screenshot below, and more information about these metrics is available in the [Advanced Governance Reporting](https://algorithmia.com/developers/platform/advanced-governance-reporting#metrics) docs in our Developer Center.
+In the third dropdown you can select the metric for which you'd like to view data; the metrics available are displayed in the screenshot below, and more information about these metrics is available in the [user-facing Governance Reporting feature docs](/developers/platform/advanced-governance-reporting#metrics).

 ![]({{site.url}}/developers/images/post_images/algo-images-admin/algo-1623361756199.png)